 Follow monks, mendicants and fellow pilgrims around the Barkhor Street, Lhasa’s fascinating medieval pilgrim circuit.

-Take in a prayer meeting or some monk debating at Sera and Drepung Monasteries, two of the largest and most intact of Tibet’s great monasteries.
+Watch some monk debating at Sera Monastery, one of the largest and most intact of Tibet’s great monasteries.

 Soak up the fabulous location and spectacular circular complex of Samye Monastery, Tibet’s first monastery.